Cost of living crisis: Hospital worker rents moped to commute

 - Published

-A hospital worker rents a moped from a charity for her daily commute because bus fares are too expensive.
+A hospital worker rents a moped from a charity to get to work because running a personal vehicle is expensive and bus services are too infrequent.

 Nicola Nolan, from Pembrokeshire, also said the bus service was not regular enough to accommodate shift work.

-Charity Sustrans Cymru has said the pandemic and the cost of living crisis has made the problem worse for many.
+Charity Sustrans Cymru has said the pandemic and the cost of living crisis have made the problem worse for many.

-The Welsh government said it was investing in services that help people to travel in an "affordable and convenient" way.
+The Welsh government said it was investing in services that help travel in an "affordable and convenient" way.

-Ms Nolan rents the moped because her motorbike broke down and she cannot afford to replace it, and the bus service is too expensive and only runs near her home twice a day.
+Ms Nolan rents the moped because her motorbike broke down and she cannot afford to replace it, and the bus service is too expensive and runs near her home only twice a day.
 The bus schedule also does not fit in with her shifts.

 She said the moped is cheap and convenient.